nrkno/core-components/packages/core-suggest/readme.md

 `'off'` | Strips existing `<mark>`-tags, but does not wrap matches `'keep'` | Does not noting with `<mark>`-tags - existing tags are not stripped and no new matches are added

+### Aria-live

+Core-suggest notifies screen readers using a polite aria-live region when suggestions are shown and status of filter changes; number of suggestions and when there are no suggestions, by default.

+To do this, we append a `<span>` with `aria-live="polite"` and hide it from view.
+When something is notified, we set and subsequently clear the `textContent` of this span.

+Text sent to screen readers can be adjusted by setting the following attributes on the `core-suggest` element:
+ * `live-region-shown-label="Forslag vises"`
+ * `live-region-empty-label="Ingen forslag"`
+ * `live-region-count-label="{{value}} forslag"`

+**NB!** When updating contents of a `<core-suggest>` element, avoid replacing the `innerHTML` (and thus removing the aria-live region) of the suggest.
+By updating the contents of a child element, e.g a `<ul>`, the aria-live region is present and will be able to announce that suggestions are shown.

 ### HTML / JavaScript